 Audi RS5 review

-The Audi RS5 offers masses of performance and four-wheel drive, but a BMW M3 is more fun in the corners
+The Audi RS5 offers masses of performance and four-wheel drive, but a BMW M4 is faster in the corners

 Our choice: RS5

 You can tailor the steering weighting and throttle response using the Drive Select control, but none of the settings delivers a natural feel.
 Yet it’s not all bad news.
 Thanks to its strong grip, almost unbreakable traction and decent body control, the RS5 carries impressive speed through fast corners and fires out of slower bends like a rocket.

 Better still, the clever Sport differential can send torque to individual rear wheels, helping to reduce understeer and improve turn-in – although it can act aggressively in tight corners.

 Another highlight is the Audi’s 4.2-litre V8, which is taken from the brilliant R8 supercar.
 The mighty 444bhp V8 has tremendous shove – it revs to 8,250rpm and rockets the RS5 from 0-62mph in just 4.6 seconds, and is backed up by a thunderous bark and rumble from the exhausts.
 Yet it can also be remarkably quiet and docile.

 Away from the track, the Audi feels a little limp at low speed, but once the revs climb above 3,000rpm it really flies.
 The impression of speed is heightened by the rapid-fire seven-speed S tronic twin-clutch gearbox, which serves up silky smooth shifts in auto mode and crisp changes via the steering wheel-mounted paddles.

 When you’re not attacking back roads, the Audi is a remarkably composed grand tourer.
 There’s little wind noise, while the V8 engine is ticking over at just 2,400rpm at 70mph.
 And sticking with the standard 19-inch alloys helps take the edge off the stiff low-speed ride.